 What type of person attracts narcissists?

 Often, narcissists want to target people who have high levels of empathy.
-Empaths are people who are givers and very forgiving.
 They may be easier for narcissists to take advantage of because of their kind nature.

 The empath may even believe they may be able to change the narcissist or save them.
 Because of this, they may be more likely to be in long-term relationships with a narcissist.